kxxt/kxxt/README.md

 I :heart: C# and python.

-Learning Wolfram Language , frontend and more.
+Learning rust, matlab and more.

 ## Contact Me